MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/connect-dynamics-365-instance-using-unified-service-desk-client.md

 ---
-title: "Connect to a model-driven app using Unified Service Desk client | MicrosoftDocs"
+title: Connect to a model-driven app using Unified Service Desk client
 description: "Learn how to sign in to Unified Service Desk using the Unified Service Desk client.
-Also, learn how to use SSO for Unified Service Desk." ms.date: 02/25/2022 ms.topic: article
+Also, learn how to use SSO for Unified Service Desk." ms.date: 02/26/2024 ms.topic: article
 author: gandhamm
 ms.author: mgandham